 We need frameworks.
 And I think new frameworks are important, new regulations and other kinds of frameworks regarding teleworking provide an important structure within which teleworking arrangements can be developed in specific organisations both public and private.

-Last but not least.
-I would emphasize involving social partners in the design and implementation of teleworking is crucial following principles set out in many ILO conventions, such as the ILO Collective Bargaining Convention.
+Last but not least, I would emphasize involving social partners in the design and implementation of teleworking is crucial, following principles set out in many ILO conventions, such as the ILO Collective Bargaining Convention.
 What happened was, unfortunately, that in a lot of the cases there wasn't much time to consult workers and employers' organizations about these kinds of measures.
 There was a need to act on very short notice.
-The ILO, for example, went on a test on teleworking on a Thursday to full scale teleworking the following Tuesday.
+The ILO, for example, went from a test of teleworking on a Thursday to full-scale teleworking the following Tuesday.
 So that was 3 working days.
-Other organisations probably experienced similar kinds of situations and if so they would confirm that there was just no time for those kinds of consultations.
+Other organisations probably experienced similar kinds of situations, and if so they would confirm that there was just no time for those kinds of consultations.
 But now there is.
-Now, there is no excuse, governments should consult with social partners, consulting trade unions on the rules and regulations that should govern telework and also using their extensive network to share their experiences as well as effective tools and good practices.
+Now, there is no excuse, governments should consult with social partners, consulting trade unions on the rules and regulations that should govern telework and also using their extensive networks to share their experiences as well as effective tools and good practices.
 Those kinds of things are important and governments can help workers and employers to be able to develop and implement effective teleworking practices, and we can learn the lessons of this pandemic and hopefully, that will benefit us in the future to have much better and more effective use of teleworking post-pandemic than we have had up until now.